About Energy, Environmental & Chemical Engineering

 E44 EECE 554 Molecular Biochemical Engineering

-This course is set for junior-level graduate students to bridge the gap between biochemical engineering theory and academic research in bioengineering.
-It will cover common molecular biotechnologies (molecular biology, microbiology, recombinant DNA technology, protein expression, etc.), biochemical models (enzyme catalysis, microbial growth, bioreactor, etc.) and bioengineering methodologies (protein engineering, expression control systems, etc.).
+This course is set for junior level graduate students to bridge the gap between biochemical engineering theory and academic research in bioengineering.
+It will cover common molecular biotechnologies (molecular biology, microbiology, recombinant DNA technology, protein expression etc), biochemical models (enzyme catalysis, microbial growth, bioreactor etc) and bioengineering methodologies (protein engineering, expression control systems etc).
 These theories and technologies will be introduced in a manner closely related to daily academic research or biochemical industry.
 Areas of application include biofuel and chemical production, drug discovery and biosynthesis, bioremediation, and environmental applications.
-This course also contains a lab section (~20-30%) that requires students to apply the knowledge learned to design experiments, to learn basic experimental skills, and to solve current research problems.
-Prerequisites: EECE 101, Bio 2960, Bio 4810.
+This course also contains a lab section (20~30%) that requires students to apply the knowledge learned to design experiments, learn basic experimental skills and solve current research problems.
+Prerequisites: (E44 EECE 101 or E44 EECE 103), (L41 Biol 2960 or E44 EECE 306), L41 Biol 4810, or graduate level standing or permission of instructor.

 Credit 3 units.
 EN: BME T, TU